ARTISTIC DIRECTOR & Founder - MARK TOMASINO

 GENERAL MANAGER - STEPHANIE MALMQUIST

 Stephanie has been involved in the Chicago arts community since she moved to the city in 2003 to study at DePaul University.
 For the last several years she has helped various performing arts groups advance their PR and marketing efforts including Chicago's premier early music ensemble The Newberry Consort.
 As a choral music enthusiast and life-long choral singer, she is proud to be one of the founding members of Wicker Park Choral Singers.
-She is happily working full-time as a fundraising marketing manager for Chicago’s public television station WTTW11 and in her spare time she also works as a real estate broker for @properties.
-She is is also a proud board member of the Chicago Composers Orchestra.
-Yes we asked her, she does in fact have time to sleep.
+During the rest of her time she is helping people sell and buy their next homes as a Realtor for @properties.

 board of directors